jwbuurlage/pybind11_plus_hana/README.md

 }
 ```

-Now, we have the possibility to do something with our members.
+Now, we have the possibility to loop over the members fields of our packets.
 This can also simplify code in other places.
 For example, these network packets have to be serialized, deserialized and measured for size.
 This can now all be implemented in a function with a one-line body!

 ```cpp
 template <typename Packet, typename Buffer>